Abhiiii02/TECH_ALPHA/README.md

 # TECH_ALPHA
-TASK OF TECH ALPHA
+All TASK OF TECH ALPHA
-abhishek kanungo